YaleDHLab/lab-workshops/neural-style-transfer/README.md

 * "adaptive-style-transfer"
 * "adaIn-style-transfer"

 Before we start running our experiments, we should also think about how we'll name our files.
-The convention I follow is:
+The convention I've adapted is:
 ```
-contentImageName-styleImageName-parameters.jpg
+contentImageName-styleImageName-parameter1_parameter2.jpg
 ```
-You may adopt this convention or devise one that feels more intuitive for you.
+You may adopt this convention or devise one that feels more intuitive to you.
 Whatever you do, just do it consistently.

 This folder & file structure will help us remember what we were working on, even if we return to the project months or years later.

-*For extra insurance, we should also create a documentation.txt or readme.txt file that keeps track of each experiment*
+*For extra insurance, we should also create a documentation.txt or readme.txt file that keeps track of each experiment we want to remember.*

 ### Images